microsoft/psi/Samples/RosArmControlSample/README.md

 Finally, we'll make our component an `ISourceComponent` and `Connect()`/`Disconnect()` the arm in the interface's `Start()`/`Stop()` methods.

 Note the call to `notifyCompletionTime` at the beginning of `Start` which informs the pipeline that this component is an infinite source, in the sense that it does not have the notion of a pre-determined completion time.

+For more information please see the documentation on [writing components](https://github.com/microsoft/psi/wiki/Writing-Components).

 `Start` is called by the pipeline to start the component while `Stop` is called when the pipeline is shutting down.
 It is _very_ important to ensure that nothing is `Post`ed when a component is not running (before `Start` or after `Stop`).